mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 ![High Level Model-as-Artifact Logging Workflow](model_as_code2.png)

-💡 So, the main distinction between the popular Model-as-Artifact logging and Model-as-Code logging is that in the former, we log the model object itself—whether it's a model you've trained or a pre-trained model you've acquired.
+💡 So, the main distinction between the popular Model-as-Artifact logging and Models-from-Code logging is that in the former, we log the model object itself—whether it's a model you've trained or a pre-trained model you've acquired.
 In the latter, however, we log the code that _represents_ your model.

-## When Do You Need Model-as-Code Logging?
+## When Do You Need Models-from-Code?

-We hope by now you have a clear understanding of _what_ Model-as-Code logging is!
+I hope by now you have a clear understanding of _what_ Model-as-Code logging is!
 At the same time, you might be wondering about the specific use cases where you can apply this approach.
 This section is about that, about the _why_!

 While we mentioned GenAI as a motivational use case in the introduction, we also highlighted that MLflow has approached Model-as-Code logging in a more generic way and we will see that in the next section.
 This means you can leverage the generalizability of Model-as-Code logging for a wide range of scenarios.
-We’ve identified three key usage patterns that we believe are particularly relevant:
+I’ve identified three key usage patterns that I believe are particularly relevant:

 ### 1️⃣ When Your Model Relies on External Services: